-No modifications have been made to the planned approach, either "problem" or "solution" during the course of the project.
+Up to the point of closedown, no modifications were made to the planned approach, as registered with Ofgem at project initiation, either "problem" or "solution" during the course of the project.
 Milestone reviews at key decision points have been undertaken and the project has been re-assessed at those times.